USS Washington (ACR-11): 1909–1911

+1912–1913

 After returning to the Fleet and participating in maneuvers in Guantánamo Bay, Cuba, in late January and early February 1912, Washington steamed back to the Norfolk Navy Yard where, between 13 and 19 February, she underwent special preparations to embark the Secretary of State and his party.
 The armored cruiser then shifted to Key West where she embarked the Secretary on 23 February.
 In the ensuing weeks, Washington carried Philander C. Knox and his guests to such ports as Colón, Panama; Port Limón, Costa Rica; Puerto Barrios, Guatemala; La Guaira, Venezuela; Santo Domingo; St. Thomas; Puerto Cabello, Venezuela; San Juan; Port-au-Prince; Guantánamo Bay; Kingston, Jamaica; and Havana, before disembarking her distinguished guests at Piney Point, Maryland, on 16 April.

-The high point of the spring of 1912 for Washington was her service as temporary flagship for the Commander in Chief, Atlantic Fleet, while she was at the Philadelphia Navy Yard from 19 April – 3 May.
-The warship subsequently paused at New York from 9–12 May and at the Portsmouth Navy Yard for an inspection by the Board of Inspection and Survey for ships before she conducted maneuvers out of Provincetown and Newport and then received Rear Admiral Hugo Osterhaus — the Commander in Chief, Atlantic Fleet – aboard on 26 May.
+The high point of the spring of 1912 for Washington was her service as temporary flagship for the Commander in Chief, Atlantic Fleet, while she was at the Philadelphia Navy Yard from 19 April to 3 May.
+The warship subsequently paused at New York from 9 to 12 May and at the Portsmouth Navy Yard for an inspection by the Board of Inspection and Survey for ships before she conducted maneuvers out of Provincetown and Newport and then received Rear Admiral Hugo Osterhaus, the Commander in Chief, Atlantic Fleet, aboard on 26 May.
 After shifting to Hampton Roads, Washington embarked a detachment of additional Marines on 27 May, took on stores; and set out that day for Key West.
-There, she awaited further orders from 30 May – 10 June, while President Taft concentrated a strong naval force there to prepare for possible action which might be required by internal problems in Cuba.
+There, she awaited further orders from 30 May to 10 June, while President Taft concentrated a strong naval force there to prepare for possible action which might be required by internal problems in Cuba.

 In the late spring and early summer, a rebellion on that Caribbean island occasioned a show of force by the United States.
 Washington accordingly departed Key West on 10 June and arrived at Havana later that day.
 She remained there on "duty in connection with the Cuban rebellion" until 1 July, when she shifted to Guantánamo.
 The rebellion on the island was put down by the Cuban Government, resulting in the withdrawal of the American naval and marine representation there.
 Accordingly, Washington sailed to Hampton Roads, where she discharged her marines and equipment and went into "first reserve" at the Portsmouth Navy Yard on 9 July.

-Washington remained inactive until 8 October, when she sailed for New York to participate in the Naval Review held there from 10–15 October and then resumed her reserve status at Portsmouth on 17 October.
-Shifted subsequently from Portsmouth to the New York Navy Yard – via President Roads, Massachusetts, and Tompkinsville, Staten Island — Washington was assigned duty as receiving ship at the navy yard on 20 July.
+Washington remained inactive until 8 October, when she sailed for New York to participate in the Naval Review held there from 10 to 15 October and then resumed her reserve status at Portsmouth on 17 October.
+In early November, crew of the ship played against the 1912 New Hampshire football team in nearby Durham, New Hampshire.
+Shifted subsequently from Portsmouth to the New York Navy Yard, via President Roads, Boston, and Tompkinsville, Staten Island, Washington was assigned duty as receiving ship at the navy yard on 20 July 1913.